DMD Compiler for FreeBSD

 - compile in debug identifier ident

-- Link in libname as the default library when compiling for symbolic debugging instead of libphobos2.a.
+- Link in libname as the default library when compiling for symbolic debugging instead of lib.
 If libname is not supplied, then no default library is linked in.

-- Link in libname as the default library when not compiling for symbolic debugging instead of libphobos2.a.
+- Link in libname as the default library when not compiling for symbolic debugging instead of lib.
 If libname is not supplied, then no default library is linked in.

 - write module dependencies as text to filename